TheTestingMuse/thetestingmuse.github.io/_posts/2021-03-03-models-models-everywhere.md

 The reality is that everyone will be on a scale of between 0% and 100% from hate to love, and _every hour of every day of every week in that job will result in a different percentage figure_ if that person is asked.

-Expanding this out, each of those aspects is also on that sliding scale from zero to maximum:
+Expanding this out, each of those aspects is _also_ on that sliding scale (or level) from zero to maximum:

 - You might love _a couple of aspects_ of the thing you do, or it might be _your only desire in life_.
 - You might be ‘ok' at the thing, or world-class at it.
 - You might be paid barely a minimum wage for the thing, or you might be in the top 1% of the whole planet in salary.
 In fact, you might be _able_ to be paid for something, but not _actually_ be paid for it (creatives often see this)
 - The world might ‘kinda' need what you do, or it may be something essential to the wellbeing of the whole planet.

-Combining these ideas, what if you **love** making bespoke clothes, are **OK at it**, and you make back a small margin more than you pay in materials when you sell on eBay (**barely profitable**), and we know **the world needs clothes**.
-Is that classed as Ikigai?
+Combining these additional "levels", what if you **love** making bespoke clothes, are **OK at it**, and you make back a small margin more than you pay in materials when you sell on eBay (**barely profitable**), and we know **the world needs clothes**?
+You have achieved a combination of all aspects, so is that classed as Ikigai?
 Is that really a "reason for being"?

-You will also have your own needs, and wants in life, and **one of those 4 aspects may be more important to you than another aspect**.
-If you don't have that aspect, are you going to be happy, even if you have **all** the other aspects from the model?
+**You** will also have _your_ own needs, and wants in life, and **one of those 4 aspects may be more important _to you_ than another aspect**.
+If you don't have that one most important aspect, are you going to be happy, even if you have **all** the other aspects from the model?

 What if the world needs people to be better with recycling and reuse of things, you're fantastic at it and you enjoy it, but nobody will pay for what you do?
 Ikigai?